activeviam/execli/README.md

 Options:
   --help        Show help                                                                                                                       [boolean]
   --customFlag  A custom option                                                                                                                 [boolean]
-  --debug       Run all tasks sequentially, switch to verbose renderer, and show the output of shell commands
+  --debug       Run all tasks sequentially, switch to verbose renderer, and stream the output of shell commands
                                                                                     [boolean] [default: false if terminal is interactive, true otherwise]
-  --dryRun      Don't run tasks but display the shell commands that would have been run                                        [boolean] [default: false]
+  --dryRun      Don't run tasks but show the shell commands that would have been run                                           [boolean] [default: false]
   --only        Only run the CLI task with this title (or title slug)
         [array] [choices: "Another command task", "Command task", "Nested task", "Parent task", "Regular task", "Yet another command task"] [default: []]
   --skip        Skip the CLI task with this title (or title slug)